Revanthsahu05/CHESS-WEB-APPLICATION/README.md

 # ♟️ Chess Web Application

 This **Chess Web Application** is an interactive and engaging platform where users can play chess directly in their browser.
-Built using **Node.js**, **Express.js**, and **JavaScript**, the application offers a clean and responsive user interface for chess enthusiasts.
+Built using **Node.js**, **Express.js**, and **EJS**, the application offers a clean and responsive user interface for chess enthusiasts.
 The game logic is implemented in JavaScript, ensuring smooth gameplay and dynamic updates.

 ---